HariHaaran3/TrainTicketBookingService/README.md

 * **RateLimiter is implemented with limitForPeriod=3 requests per second, timeoutDuration=1s, and limitRefreshPeriod=1s.**

+* **The cache mechanism is implemented using Guava Cache with an expiration time of 10 minutes.**

 ## 📝 Step 1: Create User

 * Endpoint: POST: http://localhost:8080/trainTicketBooking/v1/user